-- In the case of codes, a direct interpretation of low-degree tests (cf. [6,7, 35,58,34]), proposed in [34,58], yields a locally testable code of quadratic length over a sufficiently large alphabet.
-Similar (and actually better) results for binary codes required additional ideas, and have appeared only later (cf. [42]). - The case of proofs is far more complex: Achieving locally testable proof of polynomial length is essentially the contents of the celebrated PCP Theorem of Arora, Lund, Motwani, Safra, Sudan and Szegedy [5,4].
+- In the case of codes, a direct interpretation of low-degree tests (cf. [6, 7, 29, 41, 28]), proposed in [28, 41], yields a locally testable code of quadratic length over a sufficiently large alphabet.
+Similar (and actually better) results for binary codes required additional ideas, and have appeared only later (cf. [32]). - The case of proofs is far more complex: Achieving locally testable proof of polynomial length is essentially the contents of the celebrated PCP Theorem of Arora, Lund, Motwani, Safra, Sudan and Szegedy [5, 4].

 We focus on even shorter codes and proofs; specifically, codes and proofs of nearly linear length.
-The latter term has been given quite different interpretations, and here we adopt the most strict interpretation by which nearly linear means linear up to polylogarithmic factors.
+The latter term has been given quite different interpretations, and we start by sorting these out.